arangodb/docs/oasis/cloud-migration-tool.md

 - **Deployment region and cloud provider**: Choose the closest region to your data cluster.
 This factor can speed up your migration to the cloud.

-After setting up your Oasis deployment, wait for a few minutes to become fully operational.
+After setting up your Oasis deployment, wait for a few minutes for it to become fully operational.

+{% hint 'info' %}
+Note that Developer mode deployments are not supported.
+{% endhint %}

 ## Running the migration tool